What problem is GFI working on?

 Globally, meat consumption is the highest it has ever been.
 According to the UN, global meat production is projected to double by 2050.

-GFI's mission is to "[develop] the roadmap for a sustainable, secure, and just protein supply."
-They work to "identify the most effective solutions, mobilize resources and talent, and empower partners across the food system to make alternative proteins accessible, affordable, and delicious."
+GFI’s mission is to develop “the roadmap for a sustainable, secure, and just protein supply.”
+The organisation works to “identify the most effective solutions, mobilize resources and talent, and empower partners across the food system to make alternative proteins accessible, affordable, and delicious.”

-- GFI conducts scientific research in food technology.
-They are focused on developing plant- and cell-based alternatives to animal products like meat and dairy.
+- Conducts and advances scientific, open-access research in food technology and plant- and cell-based alternatives to animal products like meat and dairy.

 - Engages in policy work focused on procuring public (government) funding for alternative protein research and advocating for the fair regulation and labelling of alternative proteins.

 - Partners with companies and investors to grow the plant- and cell-based food industry by employing a variety of acceleration strategies.
 These include finding particularly impactful business opportunities for industry advancement, supporting startups, conducting and sharing market and technical research, and facilitating industry collaboration.

 Why is GFI one of our top-rated charities?

 Good Food Institute meets our criteria to be a top-rated charity because our trusted evaluators have conducted extensive evaluations highlighting its cost-effectiveness.
 (Our trusted evaluators are charitable giving experts who focus on impact — their research into the best charities means your donations can do even more good.
 Learn more about charity evaluators we trust and why.)